Prelude to the hoax: 2008–2014

-Ella used every possible means to avoid this, including making several false allegations against RD in an effort to cut him off completely from the children.
+Ella used every possible means to avoid this, including making several false allegations against her ex-partner in an effort to cut him off completely from the children.
 This is alluded to in Mrs Justice Pauffley’s fact-finding judgement of 19 March, 2015:

 Over the course of the next six years (after 2008), there was never a time when the children’s contact with their father proceeded smoothly.
 Countless returns to court achieved very little.
 If there was an attempt to achieve judicial continuity it failed miserably.
 Between November 2010 and August 2014 when the case was pending at First Avenue House, High Holborn it drifted between no fewer than seven different judges.
 None of the nine hearings resulted in a considered judgment on the basis of oral evidence.
 The essential cause of the problems was never the subject of judicial determination.

-In 2013, according to the CRIS report which would later record the police investigation, the children were referred to social services because of “concerns over the children being left on their own as being heard crying.
+According to the CRIS report which would later record the police investigation, the children were referred to social services because of “concerns over the children being left on their own as being heard crying.
 At the time Ella did not appear to have a partner”.

 In addition, “there were concerns over the children not having enough food as they were seen to steal food from other children and from the school bins”.

-In May 2014, RD had contact with his children for the first time since the previous October.
+The father had contact with his children for the first time since the previous October.

 4 June 2014

-In early August, Abe called and left messages for his brother-in-law, Special Constable Jean-Clement Yaohirou, saying he had information regarding the abuse of children.
+In early August, Abraham called and left messages for his brother-in-law, Metropolitan Police Special Constable Jean-Clement Yaohirou, saying he had information regarding the abuse of children.
 At that time, Jean-Clement said, Abe was not offering specific information, but was trying to “give him justification”.
 Abe claimed that a church, a school in Hampstead, and a police station in Haringey were involved.